Shopify/polaris/polaris.shopify.com/content/design/depth/index.md

           <Dont height="100%">
             ![A table with product with a bevel effect.](/images/design/depth/overview/depth-overview-3@2x.png)

-            Use unnecessary depth to an element.
+            Add unnecessary depth to an element.
 The depth of an element should always be related to its importance or interactivity.
           </Dont>
           <Dont height="100%">
             ![A dropdown menu that sticks out of the main container](/images/design/depth/overview/depth-overview-4@2x.png)